gcruzgar/UKsurvey/README.md

 For now, the repository is a list of scripts I am using for analysis.

 ### SPENSER
 Synthetic Population Estimation and Scenario Projection Model (SPENSER) is a synthetic population estimation and projection model which uses dynamic microsimulation.
-It provides the framework for estimates of population which are dynamic and high resolution (at household level).
+It provides the framework for estimates of population which are dynamic and high resolution (at household level); and a comprehensive set of tools for user customisable scenario projections.
 This project is in development by the University of Leeds.

 ## Data
 ### Understanding Society Dataset